- April 2023 Update

 3D printed parts are heavily dependent on the CAD design and materials.
 A poorly designed part will break and will not sustain enough load.
 But sometimes even a well-designed part will show weakness.
-This is due to ignorance of other important and simple ways to increase the strength of the 3D printed parts.
+This is due to ignorance of other important and simple ways to strengthen 3D printed parts.

 By using a good quality filament, designing for 3D printing and fine-tuning the slicer settings we can achieve better print strength every single time.